International Critical Incident Stress Foundation, Inc.

 • Developing a case-specific ceremony, ritual, or memorial that addresses first responder grief

-• Use Grief Education to supplement CISM’s SAFER-R as a way to help unpack first responder grief
+• Use (G) SAFER-R as an addition to CISM’s SAFER-R to help understand and unpack first responder grief

 Certificates and Continuing Education: